wangziqi2013/wangziqi2013.github.io/_posts/2021-06-21-opportunistic-compression.markdown

 management.
 The Alloy Cache is direct-mapped, meaning that each address can only be stored at exactly one location in the cache.
 The logical entry index (assuming a flat space) is computed by taking the modular between the block address and the total number of entries, which is then converted to physical row and column numbers.
+Alloy Cache stores tag and data compactly in a 72-byte entry, in which data occupies 64 bytes, the address occupies 42 bits, and the remaining 22 bytes are be used for status bits, coherence states, and other metadata.
+No associative lookup is performed on accesses, as the tag to be checked can be instantly determined and then compared with the requested address.